A Lorentzian renormalisation group equation for gauge theories: Solution of the effective master equation

-This is the non-trivial condition on the average effective action.
-It states that it is closed under the $\mathscr S$ operator.
-As usual, $\mathscr S$-exact solutions can be re-absorbed by redefinitions of the fields \cite{Barnich2000}, and so $\hat \Gamma_k$ must be in the cohomology of $\mathscr S$.
-The operator can be decomposed into
+This gives a non-trivial condition on the effective average action.
+As usual, $\Slav$-exact solutions can be re-absorbed by redefinitions of the fields \cite{Anselmi1994, Barnich2000}, and so the non trivial part of $\hat \Gamma_k$ must be in the cohomology of $\Slav$.

-The operator $\gamma$ can be considered as the effective BRST operator, in that its action (simply defined by $\gamma \phi = \mathscr S \phi$, $\gamma \eta = 0$) is identical to that of the BRST operator $s$, but acting on $(\phi, \sigma)$ instead of $(\chi, \chi^\ddagger)$.
-The second term is in the contractible part of the algebra, as can be seen by standards techniques \cite{Barnich2000}, and therefore does not contribute to the cohomology.
-The quantum contribution $\hat \Gamma_k$ then is in the cohomology of the effective BRST operator $\gamma$.